 Your doctor will usually check your blood pressure.
-(OSAS is associated with high blood pressure.)
+(Sleep apnoea is associated with high blood pressure.)
 They may also suggest other tests to exclude other causes of your sleepiness.
 For example, a blood test can check for an underactive thyroid gland.

 Things that can make a big difference include:

 - Losing some weight if you are overweight or obese.